- Associate Dean for Academic Affairs

-Professor Oren Gross is the Irving Younger Professor of Law at the University of Minnesota Law School.
+Professor Oren Gross is the Associate Dean for Academic Affairs and the Irving Younger Professor of Law at the University of Minnesota Law School.
 He is an internationally recognized expert in the areas of international law and national security law.
 He is also an expert on the Middle East and the Arab-Israeli conflict.

 Professor Gross holds an LL.B. degree magna cum laude from Tel Aviv University (graduating 1st in his class) where he served on the editorial board of the Tel Aviv University Law Review.
 He obtained LL.M. and S.J.D. degrees from Harvard Law School while a Fulbright Scholar.